knowledgeira/mj_devops/README.txt

 Alternatively you can use: sshpass -p vagrant ssh vagrant@localhost -p 2222

 You need sshpass to be installed.
-For rist time you may need to login normally or set stricthostkeychecking setting to NO
+For frist time you may need to login normally or set stricthostkeychecking setting to NO

 You can also use key which is inside .vagrant folder.